paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 **Note:** See [Tasks](#markdown-header-tasks) for information on long-executing actions.

 ## Tasks
 There may be cases where you would like to execute actions, either in parallel with each other, or for a long duration (long-executing action).
 Without task support, each action is executed synchronously, one at a time in the order they were submitted to the web service for execution.
 Sometimes this synchronous execution is desired, but there may be other times when want to asynchronously execute two actions in parallel or have an action execute until the web service stops.

-Asynchronous tasks provide the support to accomplish this.
+An example of a long-executing task is the TMP102 temperature plugin that is included in the GpioWeb repository.
+You can add the action to the *startup* directory for the web service in order to always have access to a temperature reading.
+By setting the *duration* property of the TMP102 action to zero (0), the plugin will execute until the task is deleted or the web service is shut down.

 To convert an action from synchronous to asynchronous, simply add a **unique** *taskId* property to the action JSON: